AsiaMahmood/Ionic-3-Firebase-Authentication-app/README.md

 ---
 ## 2.Pages
-1.Home Page.
+1. Home Page.
-2.Login Page.
+2. Login Page.
-3.ResetPassword page.
+3. ResetPassword page.

 I build Tabs app but you can build blank app and just add Login and ResetPassword pages